 - if you are rejected, then leave it a while before reapplying as too many applications will harm your credit record.

 Before you decide that 0% deals are the best thing ever and jump right in, be careful you don’t slip into more debt with them.
-In November 2015, a survey by the Fair Banking Foundation found that:
+A survey by the Fair Banking Foundation found that: